Egalestrenge/OPTIVAMEDIA_TestRep/README.md

 # UNREACHABLE by Manuel Cambon

 -- ENGLISH --
-This repository contains the source code for a personal Unreal Engine 5 project.
+This repository contains the source code for a personal Unreal Engine 5 project I am working on.

 The goal of this project is to program two basic mechanics: